Stein Variational Evolution Strategies: Introduction

-Our method, SV-CMA-ES, replaces the score term in the SVGD particle update by the search distribution mean update of CMA-ES.
-This means that our approach represents each SVGD particle by a separate ES search distribution, which is updated using the fitness values of all samples from the respective subpopulation and the estimated update steps of all other particles (cf. Figure \ref{fig:sves-overview}).
-We validate the effectiveness of our proposed approach on challenging problems from multiple domains such as robot trajectory optimization and reinforcement learning.
-Our experimental results demonstrate that SV-CMA-ES improves considerably over prior gradient-free SVGD approaches.
-In particular, we show that our algorithm can be used to generate samples from challenging densities efficiently, as well as a blackbox optimizer of the underlying energy functions.
-We summarize our contributions as follows: \begin{enumerate} \item We introduce a new perspective on gradient-free SVGD by proposing a formulation that uses an ES to update the particles (Section \ref{secMain1}).

-\item We present SV-CMA-ES as a particular instance of our approach, which bypasses the need for a surrogate distribution of previous gradient-free SVGD approaches (Section \ref{secMain2}).
+We evaluate our proposed approach on a wide range of challenging problems from multiple domains, such as robot trajectory optimization and reinforcement learning.
+Our experimental results demonstrate that SV-CMA-ES improves considerably over existing gradient-free SVGD approaches.
+Fig.~\ref{fig:sves-overview} summarizes our findings.
+Not only can our method be used to sample from challenging densities efficiently, but also as a blackbox optimizer on non-convex objectives.
+We outline our contributions as follows: \begin{enumerate} \item We introduce a novel zero-order method for diverse sampling and global optimization that combines ideas of SVGD with gradient-free ES, thus bypassing the need for a surrogate distribution required by previous gradient-free SVGD approaches (Section \ref{secMain}).